ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

         - blob events
         - queue storage events
         - event hub events
+    - when you create the function app you select the language the functions will be written in
     - plans
         - you can add the function to an app service plan
         - or you can use a consumption-based plan